How to Determine If an Employee Is Disabled

-The ADA prohibits discrimination against a qualified individual with a disability with respect to the terms, conditions and privileges of employment.
-Under the ADA, if the employer finds that an individual is disabled, but qualified to perform the essential functions of a job, the employer must provide the individual with a reasonable accommodation as provided for under the ADA.
+The federal Americans with Disabilities Act (ADA) prohibits a private employer from discriminating against an individual with a disability with respect to job application procedures, hiring, advancement, termination, compensation, job training and other terms, conditions and privileges of employment.
+Under the ADA, if an individual is disabled but qualified to perform the essential functions of a job, his or her employer must provide a reasonable accommodation as needed.